Bunlong/Bunlong/README.md

 * React + Hook = ❤️
 * Java + Swift = Native Mobile App 📱

+I craft, code and build open source software and most of my open source software is written in JavaScript and focused on React, Data Visualization, and Enterprise Application Architecture.

 ## Projects

 React Patterns docs: